University of Puerto Rico-Arecibo

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about University of Puerto Rico-Arecibo.
-With a net cost of $10,680 per year and median graduate earnings of only $30,512 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at University of Puerto Rico-Arecibo are a real concern.
+With a net cost of $10,680 per year and the typical graduate earning only $30,512 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Areas of concern include weak earnings relative to cost and a 52.0% graduation rate and concerning loan repayment rates and a long payback period.
+What to keep an eye on: weak earnings relative to cost, its 52.0% graduation rate, concerning loan repayment rates, a long payback period.

-Median debt of $4,500 is very manageable against $30,512 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $4,500 owed against $30,512 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links